chenxihou/libfm-python/README.md

 # FM-FTRL

-This is an implementation of the FM update with FTRL-Proximal algorithm in C with python bindings.
+This is an implementation of the FM updating with FTRL-Proximal algorithm in C with python bindings.
 FTRL-Proximal is an algorithm for online learning which is quite successful in solving sparse problems.
 The implementation is based on the algorithm from the ["Ad Click Prediction: a View from the Trenches"](https://research.google.com/pubs/pub41159.html) paper.

 Some of the features: